 There are two classes of customers:

-Individuals.
-These are consumers who will serve the product to members of their household and/or non-paying guests.
+Individuals: These are consumers who will serve the product to members of their household and/or non-paying guests.

-Food Facilities.
-Any entity receiving your product that is not an individual consumer buying food to serve to their household, is a food facility.
+Food Facilities: Any entity receiving your product that is not an individual consumer buying food to serve to their household, is a food facility.

 Food facilities include: restaurants, caterers, school food service, institutions, day cares, community centers, churches, hospitals, health care facilities, food shelves and food banks, grocery stores, food markets, cooperatives, bakeries, convenience stores, food stands, mobile food units, warehouses, and wholesale food processors and manufacturers.

 There are two types of locations for sale of eggs: